linuxbo/LegendOfTheLost/_posts/2020-1-08-Imatechnicalwriter.md

 It is not a group of English majors who are looking to break into tech.

 Sure, I think that there are facets of the technical writing crystal where shards of the aforementioned examples can be true.
-Places where Bruenors or Drizz'ts need to fight against insidious whispers of corporate morass.
+Places where Bruenors or Drizzts need to fight against insidious whispers of corporate morass.

 But I'd hope that one faulty dependency doesn't invalidate the entire stack.